dranjan/python-plyfile/README.md

 can easily be serialized to a PLY header (using `str`) or converted to `numpy`-compatible type descriptions (via the `dtype` method).

+Many (but not necessarily all) types of malformed input files will raise `PlyParseError` when `PlyData.read` is called.
+The string value of the `PlyParseError` instance (as well as attributes `element`, `row`, and `prop`) provides additional context for the error if applicable.

 ## Creating a PLY file

 The first step is to get your data into `numpy` structured arrays.
 Note